Betula fruticosa

-Betula fruticosa, commonly known as dwarf bog birch, (chái huà (柴樺, 柴桦)) is a species of dwarf birch that grows in central and eastern Europe (except for Finland where it grows rare) and Siberia and Mongolia on elevation of 600–1100 m in forests, streambanks, and swamps.
+Betula fruticosa, commonly known as dwarf bog birch or Japanese bog birch (chái huà (柴樺, 柴桦)) is a species of dwarf birch native to southern Siberia and the Russian Far East, northern China, Mongolia, Korea, and Japan.
+In Japan it is found only in Tokachi Subprefecture on the island of Hokkaido.
+In China it grows in Heilongjiang, Inner Mongolia, and the Changbai Mountains of Jilin.

 Description

-The species is 3 m tall and have glabrous branches that are either purplish-brown or grayish-black in colour.
+It is a slender shrub with multiple stems growing two to three metres tall.
+It has glabrous branches that are either purplish-brown or grayish-black in colour.
 Petiole is 2–10 mm long and is a hairless as the branches.
 The peduncle is 2–5 mm long but can sometimes be even 10 mm.
 Female species have an oblong inflorescence which is erect as well.
 The bracts are ciliate, 4–7 mm long, and have elliptic nutlets.
 The flowers bloom from June to July and the fruits ripe from July to August.

+Habitat

+It grows on wet ground in peat bogs and boggy forests, streamsides, marshes, open subtundra forests, and on limestone rocks, typically from 600–1100 m elevation and at lower elevations at the northern end of its range.
+It grows in larch, larch-spruce, spruce-fir, and mixed forests.
+In northeastern Siberia and subalpine zones of mountains the species forms dwarf birch communities, typically mixed with cedar, Pinus pumila (Siberian dwarf pine or stlanik), and green alder.
+In subarctic areas it grows in river valleys and floodplain poplar forests, shrub thickets and steep slopes, and sheltered areas near the sea coast.